Semester 2 update: SAF is open for applications from first-time applicants only from Wednesday 26th March at 9am - Thursday 27th March at 6pm.

 1. Online application form stage - Students can apply online - see link above.
 Applicants will receive an email within 24-72 hours of submitting a General SAF application, with next step instructions.

 2. Supporting documents upload stage - Supporting documents will be required in all cases.
 Applicants will be provided with a Household Income Documents Checklist, and a secure upload link.
+Some applicants may be required to provide bank statements for their own accounts.
 Supporting documents should be provided ASAP when requested.
 Documents will not be accepted by email.

-4. Assessment & Outcome stage - Assessment and outcome can take up to 3-4 weeks, depending upon the volume of applications.
+4. Assessment & Outcome stage - Assessment and outcome can take a few weeks, depending upon the volume of applications and how quickly applicants provide their supporting documents.
 Applications not completed by the applicant within the given deadline will be closed.
 If approved for funding, the award amount will be in the €500 - €600 range.
-Awards are generally flat rate and once-off per application.
+Awards are generally flat rate and once-off.

 Eligibility Criteria for HEAR/ACCESS SAF